200 m2 of natural turf provides enough oxygen for 12 to 18 people each day.

 Turfgrass absorbs heat and breaks up radiant energy.
 An average size lawn of a house has the cooling effect of about 9 tonnes of air conditioning.

 On a hot day, a grass lawn will be at least 15°C cooler than asphalt and 8°C cooler than bare soil.
-Studies have shown that artifical or synthetic turf is 19°C to 28°C higher in surface temperature than natural turf (Robinson, 1996).
+Studies have shown that artifical or synthetic turf is 19°C to 28°C (up to 3 times) higher in surface temperature than natural turf (Robinson, 1996).